 On this page:

-The MIT SECURE and MIT SECURE N wireless networks use the wireless protected access (WPA) protocol to encrypt all of your network traffic between your computer and the MIT wireless network controllers (in MIT server locations).
+The MIT SECURE wireless networks use the wireless protected access (WPA) protocol to encrypt all of your network traffic between your computer and the MIT wireless network controllers (in MIT server locations).

-- Secure wireless connections at MIT use the WPA2 protocol.
+- Secure wireless connections at MIT use the WPA2 Enterprise protocol.

 - Software for your wireless card (WPA supplicant) is necessary to be able to connect to the MIT SECURE wireless network.

-- Windows XP, Windows Vista, Windows 7, Windows 8 and Mac OS X have support for connecting to WPA2 networks
+- Windows, Mac OS X, and most Linux distros have support for connecting to WPA2 Enterprise networks

 - Video: How PC users connect to MIT SECURE wireless